Rose: You’ve created a livelihood based on the notion of exploration and dreaming. Where does this curiosity and sense of wonder come from?

 As an entrepreneur you constantly have to make quick decisions.
 You don’t always have the data or time and sometimes you just have to make the call - trusting your intuition.
 It’s also important to reflect and learn from the decisions you’ve made.
 You can’t blame yourself when things go wrong; that’s the worst thing you can do to yourself as an entrepreneur, but reflecting is necessary to gain insight for growth.

-Trust in yourself, be comfortable in making decisions and in the areas where there are a lot of unknowns, you have to rely on your intuition.
+Trust in yourself.
+Be comfortable in making decisions and in the areas where there are a lot of unknowns, rely on your intuition.

 You move through life with such ease and fluidity injecting joy and a vibrant energy in whatever space you are in.
 How do you find joy in the mysteries of uncertainty?